bcobo/SIRENA/doc/SIRENAcommandline.rst

 	Used in calibration run (:option:`opmode` = 0) and in production run (:option:`opmode` = 1).

-.. option::  PulseLength=<int>
+.. option::  OFLengthNotPadded=<int>

-	Pulse length in samples.
-Only to be used if 0-padding is going to be used (different from -999 and lowewr than :option:`OFLength`).
+	Filter length not padded with 0s (only necessary when reconstructing with 0-padding) (lowewr than :option:`OFLength`).

-	Default: -999
+	Default: 8192

 	Used in production run (:option:`opmode` = 1).